jhpyle/docassemble/_docs/initial.md

 This text is passed through the [`word()`] function, so that it can be translated into different languages.

-If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the list of interviews available at `/list`.
+<a name="unlisted"></a>If you set `unlisted: True` for an interview
+that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the list of interviews available at `/list`.
+For more information about this, see the documentation for the [`dispatch`] configuration directive.

+<a name="required privileges"></a>If you set `required privileges` to
+a list of one or more privileges, then the interview will only be shown in the list of interviews available at `/list` if the user has the required privilege.
 For more information about this, see the documentation for the [`dispatch`] configuration directive.

 <a name="pre"></a><a name="submit"></a><a name="post"></a>The
 [`metadata`] block also accepts the specifiers `pre`, `submit`, and